jundalisay/superb/content/en/research/ranald/hands/chapter-06.md

+---
-Chapter VI.
+heading: Chapter 6
-IN
+title: "The Lines of the Palm"
+weight: 14
+author: Ranald
+image: "/covers/hands.png"
+description: ""
+---

-THE LINES OF THE PALM
+IN THE LINES OF THE PALM

 the superstitious, fortune-telling uses of palmistry, the lines of hand are regarded as a sort of key to the future, the various di- rections and signs being given somewhat arbitrary significance.
 This